By Eric Johnson

 D) Beginning with Joseph Smith

-2. T/F The gospel in Mormonism requires complete obedience to the commandments of the church.
+2. T/F The gospel in Mormonism requires complete obedience to the doctrines of the church and the rules its leaders set forth

 3. For those who qualify, what is NOT included for successfully following the LDS gospel?